Introduction

 Project aims

-Its ten key aims are to:
+Its ten key aims were to:

 - Develop new computational techniques to marshal the UK's rich historical collections to enable new research questions to be posed.